 - Rinse out the sauté pan.
 Add the cauliflower florets and about an inch of water.
 Bring to a boil, then cover, reduce heat to a simmer, and cook until fork tender, about 7 minutes.
 Use a slotted spoon to transfer cauliflower to the blender.

-- Add the other sauce ingredients to the blender (1 ¼ cups milk, 2 Tbsp lemon juice, ¼ cup nutritional yeast, 2 tsp miso, 1 tsp fine sea salt, 1 tsp onion powder, ⅛ tsp mustard powder, tiny pinch of nutmeg, black pepper, to taste).
+- Add the other sauce ingredients to the blender (1 ¼ cups milk, 2 tablespoon lemon juice, ¼ cup nutritional yeast, 2 teaspoon miso, 1 teaspoon fine sea salt, 1 teaspoon onion powder, ⅛ teaspoon mustard powder, tiny pinch of nutmeg, black pepper, to taste).
 Blend until velvety smooth, stopping as needed.
 Note: if your blender has a vent/spout in the lid, remove the cap to allow steam to escape.

 - Cook pasta in generously salted water according to package directions then drain in a colander.
 Pour the alfredo sauce into the pot, return the pasta to the pot, and stir to coat.
 Taste for seasoning, adding more salt and pepper.
 Garnish with fresh basil or parsley, lemon zest, and vegan parmesan, if desired.